 4. Eardrum perforation

 Damage to the eardrum may also be responsible for muffled hearing.
-It usually occurs after a trauma or due to earwax compaction.
 A specialist should determine treatment and can include surgery or antibiotics.

 5. Abnormal growths